 It could be argued that expressing what cannot be expressed is the driving paradox for all art.
 It could be a slight mark on paper, or a concert at a stadium.
 Willoh S. Weiland’s works are closer to the latter.
 Often extraordinary feats of multimedia performance that involve visual elements, sound and collaboration, they have a poetic tone and are very much alive.
-Components of her work can appear as small absurdities—an ice-cream cone shaped as a breast, a monologue sent to space—yet they touch on current concerns to the current moment, including our relationship to technology and feminism, and are imbued with mysticism and critique.
+Components of her work can appear as small absurdities—an ice-cream cone shaped as a breast, a monologue sent to space—yet they touch on current concerns, including our relationship to technology and feminism, and are imbued with mysticism and critique.

 From 2010-2018 Weiland was the director of APHIDS, a Melbourne-based artist-led experimental arts organisation operating for 25 years.
 Now living in Hobart, she is a creative associate of Mona Foma (Mona’s summer festival of arts) and continues to undertake research and make art.
 Her most recently performed work, Howl, part of the 2020 Adelaide Biennial of Art Monster Theatres, was an homage to twelve artists whose work has been historically and recently censored.
 Through a parade set to Mozart’s Requiem in D Minor, the piece combined elements of a DIY carnival with a protest against censorship, profiling controversial local artists such as Soda_Jerk and Jason Wing.